gsingh0101/phpcoaching/README.md

 # phpcoaching
-For teaching PHP and have fun with PHP
+For teaching PHP and have fun with PHP, and Finally master the making of actual working websites

 ## Example for learning PHP data types